 The last real day I remember was March 10.
 It was a Tuesday.
 I drove the 90 miles from Escondido to La Mirada to meet up with school friends.
 We had planned to get a coffee at a local Starbucks…which then changed to Panera Bread…which then changed to Corner Bakery Cafe.
 We made our way down Imperial Hwy until it become clear that no coffee shop was open for dine-in seating.
 So we settled for a Starbucks counter in a Vons grocery store, taking our coffee To-Go.
 When we walked to the parking lot, we wondered where we could go to sit and talk.
-It wasn’t long before someone offered, “How about a picnic table in the park?”
-We felt witty and smart to have remembered that good cities always have places for people to gather together.
+“How about a picnic table in the park?”
+How long hadn’t it been since I’d sat in a park?
+We felt witty and smart to come up with this idea.

 The park was empty with tables scattered about.
 We settled on one near a restored Victorian home, probably the original home of a settler who made it big in this town a hundred years ago.
 We didn’t bother to walk the short path to learn more.
 If I’d only known this was going to be my last real day I would have jumped at the chance to explore that little home.